Timing Matters – How to Increase Your Odds of Conception

 If you want to conceive naturally, your best bet is to track your menstrual cycle for several months so you can get a better idea of which day you will ovulate.
 Then, time your sexual encounters such that they occur about five days before the egg will be released and then a few times until you’re sure you’ve already ovulated.

 Typically, fertility specialists will recommend that the male half of the equation only ejaculate once, every other day, during this period to increase sperm count and motility.
 Frequent sex means less sperm available in the semen, so having intercourse every other day – rather than as many times as you possibly can – may increase your odds.

 Other things that can increase your odds of conception include:

 - Eat well.
 The healthier your body, the more willing it is to be pregnant – so eating a healthy, well-rounded diet is always a good idea.
-Increasing studies have also linked common pesticides and household chemicals with infertility so we recommend eating a diet that is as organic and pesticide/hormone-free as you can – and that you minimize packaged, canned and processed foods.
+Increasing studies have also linked common pesticides and household chemicals with infertility, so we recommend eating a diet as organic and pesticide/hormone-free as you can and minimizing packaged, canned, and processed foods.

 - Exercise regularly.
 Optimally, you should be exercising for about 30-minutes a day, at least three to four times per week.
 Do keep in mind that over-exercising can decrease fertility rates.
 If you are an athlete or observe a more rigorous exercise routine, take it back to a moderate level while you’re trying to conceive and throughout your pregnancy.

 - Schedule an appointment with your OB/GYN.
-If you’re ready to get pregnant, it’s important to observe your annual exam schedule to make sure that your reproductive organs are healthy and to address any issues or symptoms that may indicate a fertility problem.
+If you’re ready to get pregnant, it’s important to observe your annual exam schedule to ensure that your reproductive organs are healthy and address any issues or symptoms that may indicate a fertility problem.

-Contact Women’s Health Associates for more information on conception, pregnancy and to cultivate a relationship with a team of doctors and midwives who are eager to help you achieve optimal health and well-being.
+Contact Women’s Health Associates for more information on conception and pregnancy and cultivate a relationship with a team of doctors and midwives eager to help you achieve optimal health and well-being.